 Indoor gardening or keeping houseplants is a hobby that many outdoor gardeners bewilderingly often do not pursue.
 Conversely, there are many green thumbs out there who fill their homes and workplaces with plants, yet never touch an outdoor one.
-With the current trend of blurring of outdoor and indoor living, I’m hoping this strange separation… Read More
+With the current trend of blurring outdoor and indoor living, I’m hoping this strange separation of… Read More

-It’s not unusual for some trees, shrubs, and perennials to look badly damaged, sick, or even dead after the cold winter months.
+It’s not unusual for some trees, shrubs, and perennials in the Mid-Atlantic region to look badly damaged, sick, or even dead after the cold winter months.
 Just because the leaves are brown, droopy, or sickly-looking does not necessarily mean the plant is dead.
-In some cases, these ugly brown leaves will fall off and sprout new ones.
-Often, new… Read More
+In some cases, these ugly brown leaves will fall off and sprout… Read More

 Virginia Plants that Bloom in Winter